Contraction Theory for Nonlinear Stability Analysis and Learning-based Control: A Tutorial Overview: Contraction Theory for Learned Models

 converges to a unique solution $u$ given by $u=\mathcal{F}(u)$. \end{lemma} \begin{proof} Since $r_L$ is Lipschitz, we have that

 where $\Delta u = u-u'$.
 Thus, the assumption $L_u < 1$ ensures that $\mathcal{F}$ is a contraction mapping for fixed $x,t$~\cite{neurallander}. \end{proof}

-By applying contraction theory to the discrete-time controller \eqref{discrete_nonaffine_u} of Lemma~\ref{Thm:discrete_neurallander}, we can guarantee the stability of \eqref{nonaffine_residual} if $r_L$ is modeled by a spectrally-normalized DNN of Definition~\ref{Def:SN}. \begin{theorem} Let $x$ be the trajectory of the following ideal system without the unknown part $r$ of the dynamics \eqref{nonaffine_residual}:
+By applying contraction theory to the discrete-time controller \eqref{discrete_nonaffine_u} of Lemma~\ref{lemma:discrete_neurallander}, we can guarantee the stability of \eqref{nonaffine_residual} if $r_L$ is modeled by a spectrally-normalized DNN of Definition~\ref{DEF:Def:SN}. \begin{theorem}{Robust Nonlinear Control of Learned Models}{Thm:neurallander} Let $x$ be the trajectory of the following ideal system without the unknown part $r$ of the dynamics \eqref{nonaffine_residual}:

-where $u^*$ is a stabilizing controller that renders \eqref{ideal_trajectory} contracting as in Theorem~\ref{Thm:NCMstability_modelfree} for $M$ which satisfies $\underline{m}\mathrm{I}\preceq M \preceq \overline{m}\mathrm{I}$ of \eqref{Mcon}.
-Note that such $u^*$ can be designed by using, \eg{}, Theorems~\ref{Thm:CV-STEM} and \ref{Thm:ccm_cvstem}.
+where $u^*$ is a stabilizing controller that renders \eqref{ideal_trajectory} contracting as in Theorem~\ref{THM:Thm:NCMstability_modelfree} for $M$ which satisfies $\underline{m}\mathrm{I}\preceq M \preceq \overline{m}\mathrm{I}$ of \eqref{Mcon}.
+Note that such $u^*$ can be designed by using, \eg{}, Theorems~\ref{THM:Thm:CV-STEM} and \ref{THM:Thm:ccm_cvstem}.
 Suppose that the true dynamics \eqref{nonaffine_residual} is controlled by \eqref{discrete_nonaffine_u} and

 for $x^*$ in \eqref{nonaffine_residual}~\cite{neurallander}.
-If $\exists\bar{b}\in\mathbb{R}_{\geq 0}$ \st{} $\|B(x,t)\|\leq\bar{b}$, and if $r_L$ is modeled by a spectrally-normalized DNN of Definition~\ref{Def:SN} to have
+If $\exists\bar{b}\in\mathbb{R}_{\geq 0}$ \st{} $\|B(x,t)\|\leq\bar{b}$, and if $r_L$ is modeled by a spectrally-normalized DNN of Definition~\ref{DEF:Def:SN} to have

 for all $x\in\mathcal{S}_s$, $u\in\mathcal{S}_u$, and $t\in\mathcal{S}_t$, where $\mathcal{S}_s\subseteq\mathbb{R}^n$, $\mathcal{S}_u\subseteq\mathbb{R}^m$, and $\mathcal{S}_t\subseteq\mathbb{R}_{\geq 0}$ are some compact sets, then $r_L$ is Lipschitz continuous, and the controller \eqref{discrete_nonaffine_u} applied to \eqref{nonaffine_residual} gives the following bound in the compact set: